 Like Lingayen, the beaches in San Fabian are also one of the places that celebrate the Pista’y Dayat every May 1.
 The coasts would be very festive during this time, and stalls selling handcrafted San Fabian souvenirs would abound.

 Its fine sands make it the ideal Beach for your summer getaway, and you may rent a cottage, a table, or a room in the nearby resorts.
 Like most beaches in Pangasinan, several vendors travel around the coastline to sell their fresh catch, which comes at a very low price.

 If you like frolicking in the water, snorkeling, strolling on shallow water, or just appreciating nature, then you should travel to Sabangan Beach in Agno.
 This place has diversified marine life and its famous Umbrella Rocks—geological formations that resemble giant mushrooms or rounded umbrellas.

 The shores of this beach are quite rocky, and the waters are clear and shallow.
 Aside from that, the rustic and peaceful Sabangan Beach also houses the famous “Umbrella Rocks”, colossal boulders that have been eroded and weathered by water through time.
 These huge geological formations are shaped like mushrooms or umbrellas, thus the name.

 Whether you’ll go snorkeling or just wading, you’ll come to appreciate nature in Sabangan Beach.

 10. Surip Beach in Bani

-One of the beaches you shouldn’t miss while beach hopping in Pangasinan is Surip Beach.
-While most beaches would only allow swimming, this beach would persuade you to go fishing as well!
+One of the beaches you shouldn’t miss while Beach hopping in Pangasinan is Surip Beach.
+While most beaches only allow swimming, this Beach would persuade you to go fishing too!
 Its waters are also clear, so you may also go snorkeling while you’re here.

 11. Abagatanen Beach in Agno